Skip to main content

 More information

 The BC Centre for Disease Control, a part of the Provincial Health Services Authority, provides public health leadership through surveillance, detection, treatment, prevention and consultation services.
 The Centre provides diagnostic and treatment services for people with diseases of public health importance, and analytical and policy support to all levels of government and health authorities.
 The BCCDC also provides health promotion and prevention services to reduce the burden of chronic disease, preventable injury and environmental health risks.
-For more, visit www.bccdc.ca or follow us or follow us on FacebookInstagram or @CDCofBC.
+For more, visit www.bccdc.ca or follow us on FacebookInstagram or @CDCofBC.

 The Provincial Health Services Authority (PHSA) provides specialized health care services and programs to communities across British Columbia, the territories of many distinct First Nations.
 We are grateful to all the First Nations who have cared for and nurtured this land for all time, including the xʷməθkwəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), and səlil̓w̓ətaɬ (Tsleil-Waututh) First Nations on whose unceded and ancestral territory our head office is located.
 We work in partnership with other B.C. health authorities and the provincial government to deliver province-wide solutions that improve the health of British Columbians.
 For more information, visit www.phsa.ca or follow us @PHSAofBC